fbpx

 651-286-7669

 Dr. Miller joined the University of Northwestern faculty in 2008 after teaching for several years in Moscow.
-He teaches a wide range of courses in European and Russian history, offers a full year of Russian language instruction, and leads student research trips to Moscow.
+He teaches a wide range of courses in European and Russian history.

 Specialty Areas